featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 in this case it is configured for requesting an update every 5 seconds.

-#### 3. Check FeatureHub Repository readyness and request feature state
+#### 3. Check FeatureHub Repository readiness and request feature state

 Feature flag rollout strategies and user targeting are all determined by the active _user context_.
 If you are not intending to use rollout strategies, you can pass empty context to the SDK.